What Makes AI Research Replicable? Executable Knowledge Graphs as Scientific Knowledge Representations: Executable Knowledge Graphs

-We first define the three types of nodes to capture knowledge at different granularities: \begin{itemize}[leftmargin=*, noitemsep, topsep=2pt, partopsep=0pt] \item \textbf{Paper Node ($n_p$):} Represents a paper as a tuple $n_p = (M_p, \{n_t\}_i, \{n_c\}_j)$, containing metadata $M_p$ (e.g., abstracts, references, etc.), technique nodes $\{n_t\}_i$, and code nodes $\{n_c\}_j$. \item \textbf{Technique Node ($n_t$):} A self-contained academic concept $n_t = (D_t, \{n'_{t}\}_k)$ with its definition $D_t$ and sub-nodes $\{n'_{t}\}_k$, ranging from a complete framework to a reusable component. \item \textbf{Code Node ($n_c$):} An executable unit $n_c = (\sigma, \tau, \delta)$ comprising code implementation $\sigma$, a test script $\tau$, and documentation $\delta$. \end{itemize} These nodes are then linked by the following two primary types of edges: \begin{itemize}[leftmargin=*, noitemsep, topsep=2pt, partopsep=0pt] \item \textbf{Structural Edge ($e_{\text{struct}}$):} An edge $(n_{t, i}, n_{t,j})$ indicates an architectural dependency between technique nodes. \item \textbf{Implementation Edge ($e_{\text{impl}}$):} A directed edge $(n_t, n_c)$ linking a technique node to its code implementation. \end{itemize}
+We define three types of nodes to capture knowledge at different granularities: \begin{itemize}[leftmargin=*, noitemsep, topsep=2pt, partopsep=0pt] \item \textbf{Paper Node ($n_p$):} Represents a paper as a tuple $n_p = (M_p, \{n_t\}_i, \{n_c\}_j)$, containing metadata $M_p$ (e.g., abstracts, references, etc.), technique nodes $\{n_t\}_i$, and code nodes $\{n_c\}_j$. \item \textbf{Technique Node ($n_t$):} A self-contained academic concept $n_t = (D_t, \{n'_{t}\}_k)$ with definition $D_t$ and optional sub-nodes $\{n'_{t}\}_k$, ranging from complete framework to reusable component. \item \textbf{Code Node ($n_c$):} An executable unit $n_c = (\sigma, \tau, \delta)$ comprising code implementation $\sigma$, a test script $\tau$, and documentation $\delta$. \end{itemize} These nodes are linked by the following edges: \begin{itemize}[leftmargin=*, noitemsep, topsep=2pt, partopsep=0pt] \item \textbf{Structural Edge ($e_{\text{struct}}$):} An edge $(n_{t, i}, n_{t,j})$ indicates an architectural dependency between technique nodes. \item \textbf{Implementation Edge ($e_{\text{impl}}$):} An edge $(n_t, n_c)$ linking a technique to its code implementation. \end{itemize}

-Through the above design, it becomes possible to link specific techniques (e.g., ``Contrast-Consistent Search'' in \citet{burns2022discovering}, see Figure \ref{fig:example1}) from papers, as well as associate these techniques with code snippets, yielding more precise knowledge.